Djokovic eyes Wimbledon last 16 as Isner targets aces record

 Three of the top 10 women's seeds -- Anett Kontaveit, Danielle Collins and US Open champion Emma Raducanu -- failed to make the last 32 from their half of the draw.

-Angelique Kerber, the 2018 Wimbledon champion and a semi-finalist last year, takes on Elise Mertens while 2017 French Open winner Jelena Ostapenko meets Irina-Camelia Begu of Romania.
+The Latvian took her winners count to 102 over three rounds by defeating Irina-Camelia Begu of Romania 3-6, 6-1, 6-1.

+Germany's Jule Niemeier followed up her win over Kontaveit to make the last 16 by seeing off Ukraine's Lesia Tsurenko 6-4, 3-6, 6-3.

-Third seed Ons Jabeur, a quarter-finalist in 2021, faces 19-year-old Frenchwoman Diane Parry, who is making her Wimbledon debut.
+Third seed Ons Jabeur, a quarter-finalist in 2021, faces 19-year-old Frenchwoman Diane Parry.

 Greek fifth seed Maria Sakkari tackles Germany's Tatjana Maria, one of three mothers who started out in the tournament.